What Anonymous ACC Coaches Have to Say About BC in 2022

 While the national media is more focused on BC's offense—largely because of Jurkovec and fellow NFL prospect, wide receiver Zay Flowers—these anonymous coaches appear more dialed in on the Eagles' defense, which ranked third nationally against the pass and 31st in points per game allowed last season.
 One coach applauded the way Hafley is building the program: through high school recruiting, relationships and development.

-"What they're doing developmentally is what Georgia Tech should've done: a former DC who recruits guys based on relationships; don't worry about outside attention or rankings, and be selective in the portal, and then develop them quietly."
+"What they're doing developmentally is what Georgia Tech should've done: a former DC who recruits guys based on relationships; don't worry about outside attention or rankings, and be selective in the portal, and then develop them quietly," they told Athlon Sports.

 BC was imperfect on the defensive side of the ball in 2021.
 After all, the Eagles ranked 11th in the ACC in sacks per game (1.75) and, against conference foes, 12th in the league in rushing yards allowed per contest (206.4).
 But there is confidence that, in Year Three of Hafley and defensive coordinator Tem Lukabu's system, BC will be sound.
 The Eagles have more depth and more freedom, scheme-wise, than years past.